DomenicoHyatt/100-go-mistakes/README.md

   // ...
   ```

 Writing readable code is an important challenge for every developer.
-Striving to reduce the number of nested blocks, aligning the happy path on the left, and return- ing as early as possible are concrete means to improve our code’s readability.
+Striving to reduce the number of nested blocks, aligning the happy path on the left, and returning as early as possible are concrete means to improve our code’s readability.

 #### Misusing init functions (#3)